miguelraz/miguelraz.github.io/blog/juliatorust.md

 0. If you can, avoid the examples with Strings and &str.
 Yes, they're a great motivation for systems people for all the gnarly use-after free and double-free and memory-leak examples - stick with numerical algorithms first, to get the gist of ownership, try and do some exercisms with iterators and Strings will be much easier to get after that.
 I don't think it's worth worrying about at first unless your target is systems.
 1. The preferred way of "whipping up an example in the REPL"/getting a MWE is to `cargo new foo`, mucking about and then `cargo run --release` or using the Rust Playground.
-2. If you're using a very expansive test suite, `cargo test --test-threads 8` and `cargo test --quiet` are helpful flags.
+2. If you're using an expansive test suite, `cargo test --test-threads 8` and `cargo test --quiet` are helpful flags.
 3. For loops are not idiomatic in Rust - writing Fortran-ey code instead of iterators will lead to pain and slower loops.
 Spending time reading the examples in [the iterator docs](https://doc.rust-lang.org/std/iter/trait.Iterator.html) and the community solutions in the exercisms will help a lot.
 4. Just clone everything when you are starting out to get around most borrow checker shenanigans - worry about allocations later, Rust is fast enough that this is not likely your bottleneck at first.
 5. The following function